Want to stay on top of all the space news? Follow @universetoday on Twitter

 Ask someone if they know the names of the astronauts who have walked on the Moon, and most people would be able to list Neil Armstrong, and maybe even Buzz Aldrin.
 But can you name the rest of the Apollo astronauts who made it down to the lunar surface?
 In total twelve people have walked on the Moon.
 Besides Neil Armstrong and Buzz Aldrin – who were the first two astronauts to leave their bootprints on the Moon — there were also Pete Conrad, Alan Bean, Alan Shepard, Edgar Mitchell, David Scott, James Irwin, John Young, Charles Duke, Eugene Cernan, and Harrison Schmitt.

-Interestingly, none of those who walked on the Moon ever did it more than once.
+Interestingly, out of the dozen people who walked on the Moon, no one ever did it more than once.

 Here’s some additional information about the men who walked on the Moon and their missions: